topleft/google-places-basics/readme.md

 ```

 ### Wrap Up

 And voila!
 Here is your very own custom Google Map.

 These are the bare essntials of getting a map with a search feature on the page, as well as access to the powerful Google Places Library.
 From here you could add an array (or a database) where your places are stored, create a listing in a side bar to show more details, or maybe personalize the look of your map with styles and custom icons.

 You can grab the finished files for Part 3 [here](https://github.com/topleft/google-places-basics/tree/v4).

-If you go further with Google Places, be sure to look into the [`Place.place_id`](https://developers.google.com/places/place-id) which is a super handy way of grabbing locations and calling up there details.
-Google has assiged a place_id to millions of locations around the world and have allowed their users to keep them updated with current information.
+If you go further with Google Places, be sure to look into the [`Place.place_id`](https://developers.google.com/places/place-id), which is a super handy way of grabbing locations and calling up the location's details.
+Google has assiged a `place_id` to millions of locations around the world and have allowed their users to keep them updated with current information.